jwdelta/CanSys/README.md

 ```

 ## Outputs
-Output files will be saved in the specified outputs directory `test/output_files`.
-The directory can be changed by modifying the `Save_Dir` variable in the `run_CanSys.sh` script.
+Two output files will be generated for both GO and KEGG analyses: one containing the complete results and the other including only the significant results with Benjamini-Hochberg (BH) adjusted P-values < 0.25.
 The output files contain detailed information across several columns, each providing specific insights into the biological pathways analyzed.
 Here is a brief overview of the columns included in the output files:
  - goid/entry: This column contains the ID of the biological pathway.
  - Name: Lists the names of the biological pathways.
  - N: Represents the number of genes within each biological pathway.